FRANkiller13/PHP-mini-forum/readme.md

 ⚫ Added New font
 ⚫ Added Name Color's on each roles

+⭐ Please if you like the project add a Star (Thank you)
 🔊 Join my Discord server: https://discord.restream.gr/
+✉️ Contact: Fran@restream.gr
 🌐 My Website: https://Fran.restream.gr/

 Please do not remove credits ❤️